A2Amir/Data-Visualization-in-Data-Science-Process/README.md

 # Data Visualization in Data Science Process

-This Repository is intended as a overview of Data Visualization and introduces some of its most important features.In the following you will learn:
+This Repository is intended as a overview of Data Visualization and introduces some of its most important features.In the following links you can go through to learn:

 1. [Why it is important to always plot your data](https://github.com/A2Amir/Data-Visualization/blob/master/Code/Why%20it%20is%20important%20to%20always%20plot%20your%20data.ipynb)